appfeel/admob-google-cordova/README.md

 * Patching and bug fixing, especially when submitted with test code.
 [Open a pull request](https://github.com/appfeel/admob-google-cordova/pulls).
 * Other enhancements.

-You can also support this project by sharing 2% Ad traffic (it's not mandatory: if you are unwilling to share, please fork and remove the donation code) and by donations via [paypal](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=MFQHUTN8U9XD6&lc=ES&item_name=AppFeel&item_number=com%2eadmob%2egoogle&amount=10%2e00&currency_code=EUR&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHosted)
+You can also support this project by sharing 2% Ad traffic (it's not mandatory: if you are unwilling to share, please fork and remove the donation code).

+Love the project?
+Wanna buy me a coffee (or a beer :D)?
+[Click here](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=ELWJTK68B9A54&item_name=AppFeel+admob+for+cordova&item_number=com%2eadmob%2egoogle)

 ---
 ## Screenshots ##